 We have some wrong ideas around our body and birth in this country.
 We all assume after a birth that the body just goes right back to it’s pre-birth state.
 What I have found in working with hundreds of post partum women is this is not necessarily the case!
 At first I thought I was just seeing women whose births were a little more traumatic than “normal” births.
-But what I’ve come to realize is even “normal” births still leave their mark on women’s pelvises and they tend to be affected forever.
-Unless they get the energy of the birth released from their pelvis.
+But what I’ve come to realize is even “normal” births still leave their mark on women’s pelvis.

 While I’ve already written about the trauma’s that occur in the pelvis from childbirth, see this article here, what I’ve come to find even more prevalent in post partum women is a common pelvic pattern that gets stuck in their body after birth.
 In releasing these patterns woman have experienced profound relaxation and normalization of their body, they feel like themselves again!

-What I find is the sacrum on the right hand side gets jammed superiorly and has decreased mobility when I try and move the sacrum in the sacroiliac joint.
+What I find is the sacrum on the right hand side gets jammed superiorly and has decreased mobility in the sacroiliac joint.
 The left side of the sacrum can move just fine but the right side has decreased mobility.

 The sacrum a lot of the time is still in a nutated position with the tailbone more posteriorly than what is normal.
 There is a jamming up of the sacrum into the ilia and vertebra and when I distract the sacrum and encourage the tailbone to move into a more forward or anterior position all the women give a huge sigh of relief.